Erin Bethea

 Erin Bethea (born August 12, 1982) is an American actress.
-She is known for appearing in Sherwood Pictures' films, Facing the Giants and Fireproof.
-She most recently wrote, produced and starred in the film New Life.
+She is known for appearing in Sherwood Pictures' films, Facing the Giants (2006) and Fireproof (2008).
+She wrote, produced, and starred in the film New Life (2016), directed by her husband Drew Waters.

 Background

-Bethea is the daughter of Michael and Terri Catt.
+Bethea is the daughter of Michael Catt and Terri Catt.
 Her father, Dr. Michael Catt, was the senior pastor at Sherwood Baptist Church, which owns Sherwood Pictures.
-Her mother, Terri Catt, was the Wardrobe Coordinator for both Facing the Giants and Fireproof.
+Her mother, Terri Catt, was the wardrobe coordinator for both Facing the Giants and Fireproof.
 Her sister, Hayley Catt, was a still photographer, production secretary, and website coordinator for Fireproof and Courageous.

-In 2004, Bethea received a Bachelor of Arts degree in Theatre at the University of Mobile.
+In 2004, she received a Bachelor of Arts degree in Theatre at the University of Mobile.

-On July 17, 2020, Erin married Drew Waters, whom she met in 2013.
+On July 17, 2020, Bethea married Drew Waters, whom she met in 2013 on the set of The Redemption of Henry Myers.